AnoukBor/Last-Exam-Check/README.md

 ## More resources

 ## About
-This research project is part of the [Data Preparation and Workflow Management (dPrep)](https://dprep.hannesdatta.com/) course at Tilburg University and is conducted on 11-01-2023 by Anouk Bor.(https://github.com/AnoukBor)
+This research project is part of the [Data Preparation and Workflow Management (dPrep)](https://dprep.hannesdatta.com/) course at Tilburg University and is conducted on 11-01-2023 by Anouk Bor (https://github.com/AnoukBor).